New Eviction Rules 2019

 The 2015 changes also saw the implementation of provisions, preventing a landlord from serving a section 21 notice within six months of an improvement notice or emergency remedial action notice served by a local authority.

-If you are unsure whether you are fully compliant, contact Lewis and Foy Lettings on 0151 438 6473 or contact us via their website or social media.
+If you are unsure whether you are fully compliant, contact Lewis and Foy Lettings on 0151 438 6473 or contact us via our website or social media.

 William Lewis BSc (Hons) MRICS